kamsar/Rhino/readme.md

 ## News ##

+* Watcher support.
+If you change, rename, or delete a serialized item on disk appropriate caches get cleared so the change appears immediately in the content editor
 * Support for filtering the data provider's scope.
 For example, you attach the provider to the master database and specify that you only want /sitecore/templates to be handled by it
     * Supports exclusions, leading to a "jagged" tree (e.g Templates is Rhino, but Templates/system is not)
     * Inclusions/exclusions are managed by the serialization preset system built into sitecore.
 This makes it easy to do an initial serialization with /sitecore/admin/serialization.aspx